dndx/shadowsocks-libuv/README.md

 6. Save the file and run `make` again

 ## Performance
-I did not fully benchmark it yet, but accourding my usage on [TinyVZ](http://tinyvz.com/) (128M RAM and CentOS 5.8 x86).
-When watching YouTube 1080p vedio it use at most 3% of RAM and almost no CPU time.
+I did not fully benchmark it yet, but accourding my use on [TinyVZ](http://tinyvz.com/) (OpenVZ 128M RAM and CentOS 5.8 x86).
+When streaming YouTube 1080p vedio at about 20Mbit/s bandwidth, it use at most 3% of RAM (RSS about 7500) and almost no CPU time.
+During webpage browse it use less than 0.7% RAM (RSS about 1164).
 Which can be considered effective.

 ## TODO List
 * IPv6 Support !important